What is Uninsured Motorist Coverage, and Do I Need it?

 car accident truck accidentWe drive a lot.
 It’s a daily act that becomes almost mundane, but being on the busy roads at any time of day brings you into close contact with literally hundreds of other drivers and vehicles.

 Many of these hundreds of drivers are distracted by hundreds of things.
 An accident can happen in a split second.
-How confident are you that these drivers have sufficient or any car insurance policy?
+How confident are you that these drivers have sufficient or any car policy?

 Uninsured motorist statistics